hsolbrig/BDP-Ontology/Approach.md

 Using these examples, we will use the appropriate set of ontologies, which will include SNOMED-CT, the NCIt or Mondo and whatever other ontologies may be needed.

+We will use Protege to examine and edit each of these ontologies, providing whatever additional DL statements that may be necessary.
+[SoloOntology](https://github.com/hsolbrig/soloexample/blob/main/data/SoloOntology.owl) has a small example of one such set

+We will then use small prototypes to arrive at a first approximation of the algorithm needed to produce the accompanying "proxy individuals" (see: [SoloCodeSets](https://github.com/hsolbrig/soloexample/blob/main/data/SoloCodesets.owl) for a first cut at an example).
+Note that we may need to draw on the value set definitions themselves to support this task.
+Also note that the development of the proxy individuals may turn out to be as important an ontology engineering exercise as the creation of the ontology itself.

+Once we have an approximation, we will use FunOwl in combination with the source ontologies and other material to produce first approximations of complete proxy value set spaces.

+We will then use these approximations, the original ontology and sample data records in RDF to test the relative performance of the reasoning process.
+For our first cut at this we intend to use very coarse measurements, starting with the amount of time it takes to (incrementally) classify the ontology itself, the ontology + the proxy individuals and, finally, the ontology + the proxy individuals + sample data records.

+We will then summarize our findings in the form of a poster and, if time permits, a paper.

 ## Definitions
 * __composite concept__ -